 Family Monthly Income.
-It was showed that there is no significant difference in the scholarship programs of the college when the respondents were grouped according to variable family monthly income.
-The mean score of 1.862 and .826 yielded a p-value of 0.62 which was higher than 0.05 level of significance.
-Thus, the null hypothesis which stated "There is no significant difference in the scholarship program of the college when the respondents were classified according to family monthly income" was accepted.
+It was shown that there was no significant difference in the scholarship programs of the college when the respondents were grouped according to variable family monthly income.
+The mean score of 1.862 and .826 yielded a p-value of 0.62which was higher than 0.05 level of significance.
+Thus, the null hypothesis which stated "There was no significant difference in the scholarship program of the college when the respondents were classified according to family monthly income" was accepted.

 Number of Family Dependents.
-It was showed that there is no significant difference in the scholarship programs of the college when the respondents were grouped according to variable no. of family dependents.
+It was shown that there was no significant difference in the scholarship programs of the college when the respondents were grouped according to variable no. of family dependents.
 The mean score of .504 and .837 yielded a p-value of 0.614 which was higher than 0.05 level of significance.
-Thus, that the null hypothesis which stated "There is no significant difference in the scholarship program of the college when the respondents were classified according to no. of family dependents" was accepted.
+Thus, that the null hypothesis which stated "There was no significant difference in the scholarship program of the college when the respondents were classified according to no. of family dependents" was accepted.